 Columbus, IN E-mail: yyezeret@iu.edu

-Depict an evolving topic space using text associated with projects and researchers

 Present insights on where the research is done and possible research linkages between locations.

 Show the evolution of topics over time and where bursts of activity have occurred.

 Identify networks of scientific experts and their expertise areas based on diagnosis and agenda categories presented in five cumulative time slices.